What Does A Raised Toilet Seat Look Like ? A Beginner’s Illustrated Guide

 Well, I don’t really see how an elderly person with poor balance and mobility can really be expected to use something of this kind with any degree of safety if it will tip.

-So, as you decide what kind of seat you wish to purchase for your elderly loved ones, I wanted to outline some of the questions you may want to ask yourselves to help with the decision making process.
+So, as you decide what kind of seat you wish to purchase for your elderly loved ones, I wanted to outline some questions you may want to ask yourselves to help with the decision-making process.

 - the state of health of your elderly loved one ?